Navigating health insurance

 Refer to this document for common diagnosis codes for SBS, as well as the recommended dosage of GATTEX for adult and pediatric patients.

-Patients should read the Instructions for Use before they start using GATTEX and each time they get a refill.
-A healthcare provider or nurse will show the patient how to prepare and measure the dose and to give the injection of GATTEX the right way.
+Patients should review these Instructions for Use before they start using GATTEX and each time they get a refill.
+It shows how to prepare GATTEX, administer it, and more.

 GATTEX is provided to patients who are prescribed GATTEX through a limited distribution specialty pharmacy network.
 For more information about GATTEX distribution, please call 1-866-888-0660.